 Colon cancer begins with small polyps in the intestine.
 When they are small, there are few if any symptoms at all.
 These polyps, however, can gradually mutate into cancerous cells.

-If you find yourself on this list below, you are at a higher risk for colon cancer, and you might want to begin screening earlier and more frequently than what is recommended for the general population.
+If any of the following apply to you, you are at higher risk, and you might want to begin screening earlier and more frequently than what's recommended for the general population.
+Risk also rises with age, though in the last decade more young adults are being diagnosed with this condition.